 During discussions with staff they demonstrated awareness of their roles, responsibilities and accountability.
-Positive feedback was provided by staff in respect of leadership they received from the registered manager and effective team working.
 Staff confirmed that if they had any concerns or suggestions they could raise these with the management team.
 Staff discussed they were aware of the whistleblowing policy if they could not resolve their concerns locally, however they would be unlikely to need this due to the transparent working relationships that exist within the team.
 Staff spoken with confirmed that they enjoyed working in the day care setting and with their colleagues.
-All grades of staff consulted demonstrated during the inspection the ability to communicate effectively with their colleagues and other multidisciplinary teams in the best interests of the service users.
+All grades of staff consulted demonstrated during the inspection the ability to communicate effectively with their colleagues and other multi-disciplinary teams in the best interests of the service users.